The Art on How to Make Money on Etsy

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 Being an artist is often associated with being broke, as seen from the trope “Starving Artist.”
 While this stereotype is an unfair assessment about artists in general, it only means that they are focused on the final product.

 The quality of their creation is of highest priority.

 Anything else, including monetary value placed on it, are secondary.

 At the same time, our reality requires us to be practical and find a way to make a living.
-Whether or not artists will resist this idea, the fact remains that they need to survive and pay the bills if they want to make more art.
+The fact remains that they need to survive and pay the bills if they want to make more art.

 How To Make Money On Etsy